 Kalamazoo County Brownfield Redevelopment Authority

-The next Regular Meeting of the Kalamazoo County Brownfield Redevelopment Authority (KCBRA) is Thursday, March 27, 2025, at 3:00 p.m.
+The next Regular Meeting of the Kalamazoo County Brownfield Redevelopment Authority (KCBRA) is Thursday, April 24, 2025, at 3:00 p.m.
+Immediately following the Regular Meeting of the KCBRA, is the KCBRA Annual Meeting, then the Economic Development Corporation of the County of Kalamazoo Annual Meeting.

 Meetings are held in person at the Kalamazoo County Administration Building, in room 207-A, located at 201 W. Kalamazoo Ave.
 Kalamazoo, MI 49007